raspberrypilearning/flappy-astronaut/en/step_5.md

 	matrix = [[BLUE for column in range(8)] for row in range(8)]
 	```

-What does this do?
+What does this code do?
 The section `[BLUE for column in range(8)]` creates one list with eight values of `(0, 0, 255)` inside it.
 Then the `for row in range(8)` part makes eight copies of that list inside another list.
 After running the code, you can switch over to the interpreter and type `matrix` if you want to see the result for yourself.

-However, you can't use this list of lists with the Sense HAT yet, as its software only understands a **flat** one-dimensional list.
+However, you can't use this list of lists with the Sense HAT, as its software only understands a **flat** one-dimensional list.
 To solve this, you are going to create a function that turns 2D lists into 1D lists.
 You can then use this function every time the `matrix` needs to be displayed.

 To flatten a 2D list into a 1D list, you can again use a list comprehension.
 Here's an example of how to flatten a list.